The Texas School for the Blind and Visually Impaired is governed by a nine-member board appointed by the Governor and confirmed by the Senate.

 - A member of a board or commission created by a law of this state, in a matter pertaining to a duty of the board or commission;

-- The secretary or a former secretary of state;
+- The Secretary or former Secretary of State of Texas;

 - An employee of a personal bond office, or an employee of a county, who is employed to obtain information required to be obtained under oath if the oath is required or authorized by Article 17.04 (personal bond) or by Article 26.04(n) or (o), Code of Criminal Procedure;